 - The Board of Governors' Prize for Proficiency in the GradDipCS Program

+- The Board of Governors' Prize for Proficiency in the MA in Christian Studies Degree Program

 - The Board of Governors' Prize for Proficiency in the MA in Theological Studies Degree Program

 - The Board of Governors' Prize for Proficiency in the MDiv Degree Program

 - The Board of Governors' Prize for Proficiency in the ThM Degree Program

 - The Professor W. J. Martin Prize in Hebrew

 - The Greek Prize

 - The Old Testament Prize

 - The New Testament Prize

 - The Biblical Studies Prize

 - The History of Christianity Prize

 - The Doctrinal Theology Prize

 - The Christianity and the Arts Prize

 - The Marketplace Theology Prize

 - The World Christianity Prize

 - The Pastoral Care Prize

 - The Preaching Prize

 - The Spiritual Theology Prize

 - The Interdisciplinary Studies Prize